 How Often Should I Clean My Heat Pump? ……….

-HOW TO CHECK IF MY HEAT PUMP NEEDS CLEANING: (EASY STEPS)
+HOW TO CHECK IF IT NEEDS A DEEP CLEAN:

 - Take a flashlight and look between the louvres (or air vents/grills) at the bottom of the head unit (see pic below)